Hangmen, Women and Soldiers: Background

 This film was made to defend the deployment of Freikorps in armed conflicts.
 It passed censorship on 11 December 1935 and was first shown to the public a week later.
-The movie was rewarded "artificially valuable" by film checkers of the propaganda ministry.
-(This attribute was given to films that fulfilled special aesthetic criteria besides the actors´ performances.
-It meant that cinemas had to pay less entertainment tax when showing this film.)
+The movie was rated "artificially valuable" by film censors of the propaganda ministry.
+(This attribute was given to films that fulfilled special aesthetic criteria besides the actors' performances.
+It meant that cinemas had to pay a lower rate of entertainment tax when showing this film.)

-Moreover, Goebbels himself was also taken by it (which did not always mean the same than pleasing the critics).
+Moreover, Goebbels himself was also taken by it (which did not always mean the same as pleasing the critics).
 On 11 December 1935 he wrote in his diary, "an exciting and adorable film with (Hans) Albers."

 After the war, it was banned by the Allies.